ZeyadAy-man/Digitopia/README.md

 Welcome to the frontend repository of **TriD**, a graduation project from Cairo University redefining online shopping through immersive 3D and VR technologies.
 This interface lets users explore virtual shops, inspect products interactively, and navigate the shopping journey via Extended Reality.

 > 🎓 Developed by:
-> MaZeN RaMaDaN • Rawan Adel • Zeyad Ayman • Ahmed Mahmoud • Mostafa Khfagy • Mohammed Ragab
+> Rawan Adel • Zeyad Ayman • Ahmed Mahmoud
-> Supervised by **Dr. Hend Dawood**

 ---